UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/README.md

 ## Version Upgrades

+[Note: Status indicators will be added noting each subsection's readiness for use as the workflows are drafted and then refined.]

 ### A) September-December: background research / sandboxing and unit tests / etc

 1. Preparation / background research on target version and on any/all intervening updates